HaroldF415/amazon_clone_001/team_logs/JN.md

 ### 03/08/23

 Completed the styling of the top section of the nav bar.
 Adjusted the sizing of the api images so that they fit inside of their containers.

+### 03/18/23

+Restyled the top half of the navbar using tailwind css.
+Imported icons using react-icons.